Fired from my job, what do I do?

 A common mistake is to jump into job-searching immediately.
 Giving your mind the time to heal will make the steps after much easier.

-The second step is to decide what you’ll do next
+2. Decide what you’ll do next

 Your skills and experiences have got you to this job.
 There is absolutely no reason to think that “you area unemployable”.